 Lottery.com, Inc. subsidiary Sports.com in historic partnership with Saudi Motorsport Company

-Deal included launch of brand at the 2022 WTCR – FIA World Touring Car Cup race held in Jeddah, Saudi Arabia

-/EIN News/ -- AUSTIN, Texas, Dec.
-02, 2022 (GLOBE NEWSWIRE) -- Lottery.com, Inc. (NASDAQ: LTRY, LTRYW) is delighted to announce that its wholly owned subsidiary Sports.com has entered into a strategic partnership with the Saudi Motorsport Company (SMC) to coincide with activity around the FIA World Touring Car Cup decider, which was held in Jeddah, Saudi Arabia last weekend, from 25-‐ 27 November 2022 (“the competition”).
+AUSTIN, Texas, Dec.
+02, 2022 (GLOBE NEWSWIRE) -- Lottery.com, Inc. LTRY LTRYW))) is delighted to announce that its wholly owned subsidiary Sports.com has entered into a strategic partnership with the Saudi Motorsport Company (SMC) to coincide with activity around the FIA World Touring Car Cup decider, which was held in Jeddah, Saudi Arabia last weekend, from 25-‐ 27 November 2022 ("the competition").

 As part of the agreement, Sports.com branding and advertising was displayed around the track for the duration of the competition, setting the foundation for the future establishment of a joint venture and content distribution partnership.